The Hot Rock (film): Awards

-Frank P. Keller and Fred W. Berger were nominated for the best film editing Academy Award.
-William Goldman was nominated for the Edgar Allan Poe Award for his screenplay.
+Frank P. Keller and Fred W. Berger were nominated for the Academy Award for Best Film Editing.
+Goldman was nominated for the Edgar Allan Poe Award for Best Motion Picture Screenplay.

 Legacy

-Punk rock band Sleater-Kinney named their 1998 album The Hot Rock after the movie.
+Punk rock band Sleater-Kinney's 1998 album The Hot Rock is named after the film.
 The cover of the album features the band imitating the film's poster in downtown Portland, Oregon.

 Musical score and soundtrack

 The film score was composed, arranged and conducted by Quincy Jones and the soundtrack album originally was released on the Prophesy label in 1972.

-The Vinyl Factory stated "Quincy concocts some snazzy caper music for this peak-period Redford caper flick, which features primo instrumentation from Grady Tate, Clark Terry and Gerry Mulligan, as well as members of L.A.’s famed Wrecking Crew.
+The Vinyl Factory stated "Quincy concocts some snazzy caper music for this peak-period Redford caper flick, which features primo instrumentation from Grady Tate, Clark Terry and Gerry Mulligan, as well as members of L.A.'s famed Wrecking Crew.
 They lay down some great beats and breaks throughout – no wonder it’s been sampled by the likes of Eminem".